July 5: Private Charter

 Q: What time and where do I meet for my trip?
 Where is the nearest airport?

-A: Lower Salmon Meeting Place and Time: Quality Inn and Suites in Clarkston, WA @ 6PM the night before your launch.
+A: Lower Salmon Meeting Place and Time: Holiday Inn in Clarkston, WA @ 6PM (PST) the night before your launch.

 * Nearest Airport(s): Lewiston-Nez Perce County Regional Airport, Lewiston, ID

-* Shuttle Service: Quality Inn has an airport shuttle from the Lewiston-Nez Perce County Regional Airport in Lewiston, ID
+* Shuttle Service: Holiday Inn has an airport shuttle from the Lewiston-Nez Perce County Regional Airport in Lewiston, ID

-* Transportation provided by Winding Waters River Expeditions to and from the river from the Quality Inn in Clarkston, WA
+* Transportation provided by Winding Waters River Expeditions to and from the river from the Holiday Inn in Clarkston, WA

 * Trip Put-In (launch site): Hammer Creek or Pine Bar, both approximately 1.5 hours from Lewiston/Clarkston.